Bachelor of Science

 • general higher education entrance qualification (Abitur) or

-• a vocational qualification in accordance with §9 paragraph 2 points 6 to 11 of the Brandenburg Higher Education Act of 28 April 2014 as amended (e.g. Meister*in or Fachwirt*in)
+• a recognised professional qualification in accordance with §10 paragraph 2 points 6 to 11 of the Brandenburg Higher Education Act of 28 April 2014 as amended (e.g. Meister*in or Fachwirt*in)

-• Certificate of general higher education entrance qualification, entrance qualification for studies at universities of applied sciences, vocationally qualified higher education entrance qualification (according to § 9 (2) No. 1 to 11 of the Brandenburg Higher Education Act of 28.04.2014)
+• Certificate of general higher education entrance qualification (Abitur), entrance qualification for universities of applied sciences, or vocational higher education entrance qualification (in accordance with §10(2), points 6 to 11 of the Brandenburg Higher Education Act of 28 April 2014, as amended

 • Educational and professional background (curriculum vitae in tabular form)